tytydraco/yessleep/out/When_I_was_seventeen_a_girl_in_my_class_insisted_she_could_act_out_my_missing_friends.md

 So, I took out my daughter’s ice cream and scooped it out with my hands, stuffing myself with frozen treats.

-It felt good and disgusting and perfect.
-When I was choking on ice-cream barf, I wasn't thinking about Karen.
+I wasn't thinking about Karen.

-I wasn't thinking about the fact that she was wearing a long-sleeved sweater in fucking July.
+I wasn't thinking about the fact that she was wearing a long-sleeved sweater in fucking Florida.

 A turtleneck sweater, and leggings that perfectly hid every patch of her.